phpactor/phpactor/doc/reference/configuration.rst

 """""""""""""""""""""""""""""""""""""""""

-Wait this amount of time after a shutdown request before self-destructing
+Wait this amount of time (in milliseconds) after a shutdown request before self-destructing

 **Default**: ``2500``